King and Queen of Spain Baltic Tour: Last Day – Lithuania

 To conclude the state visit, the Presidential Couple hosted a lunch for their Majesties in city of Trakai; beforehand they had the opportunity to watch a short performance by the folklore group “Dolija”.
 At the beginning of the lunch the President, addressing King Juan Carlos and Queen Sofia in Spanish, declared: “By visiting not only Vilnius, but also the historical Lithuanian capital of Trakai, you have once again demonstrated your sincere respect for the history and culture of our country.”

-Lithuania has been the last stop of the three state visits that their Majesties began on Monday, to strengthen bilateral relations between Spain and the Baltic states.Filed under Spanish Royals
+Lithuania has been the last stop of the three state visits that their Majesties began on Monday, to strengthen bilateral relations between Spain and the Baltic states.Filed under Spain

-Tagged Bilateral Relations, Juan Carlos I, Lithuania, President Adamkus, Queen Sofia, State Visit.
+Tagged Bilateral Relations, Juan Carlos I of Spain, Lithuania, President Adamkus of Lithuania, Queen Sofia of Spain, State Visit.